-To the west of the wetlands, land rises steeply to exposed bedrock ledges, and continues on a more gently slope through an oak-hickory forest with mature trees and a largely closed canopy.
+To the west of the wetlands, land rises steeply to exposed bedrock ledges, and continues on a more gentle slope through an oak-hickory forest with mature trees and a largely closed canopy.
 The stone walls that dot the forest provide clues to the land’s past life as a pasture, most likely used in colonial times and until World War II.
 Intermittent streams run from the forest in the west to the wetlands in the east.

-The Rankin Property abuts a large town-owned parcel.
+The Rankin Preserve abuts a large town-owned parcel.
 Both parcels play an important role in protecting a part of the Mt.
 Hope River watershed, as well as the many wetland habitats associated with it.

 About the Property